smcgregor/privly-seamless-posting-documentation/README.md

 ## What's Seamless-Posting

-The new feature that enables users to directly publish Privly message in the host page safely and seamlessly, just as the reading process.
+Seamless posting is a method that puts the extension's posting form element directly over the form element of the host page.
+It is 'Seamless' because the user does not need to leave a web app in order to post encrypted content to it.

 ## What is the work flow of Seamless-Posting

-In seamless-posting, we first create a new Privly link, then repeatly update it while user is inputting.
-If the user clicks cancel, the Privly link will be destroyed.
+In seamless-posting, we first create a new Privly link and place it in the host page's form element.
+While the user types content into the protected form element, the content associated with the link continually updates.
+If the user clicks the cancel button, the content associated with the Privly link will be destroyed and the link will be removed from the host page's form element.

-## Privly-Chrome and Privly-Application both contain codes related to seamless-posting, what are their roles?
+## What are the roles of Privly-App and Privly-Extension?

 ### Privly-Application